wizos/awesome-stars-eryajf/README.md

 *   [gvenusleo/MeRead](https://github.com/gvenusleo/MeRead) - A RSS reader built with Flutter and designed with Material You. 简洁、易用的 RSS 阅读器，使用 Flutter 构建和 Material You 设计

-*   [localsend/localsend](https://github.com/localsend/localsend) - An open source cross-platform alternative to AirDrop
+*   [localsend/localsend](https://github.com/localsend/localsend) - An open-source cross-platform alternative to AirDrop

 *   [marchellodev/sharik](https://github.com/marchellodev/sharik) - Sharik is an open-source, cross-platform solution for sharing files via Wi-Fi or Mobile Hotspot